michaelheiniger/Reivewpad-docs/docs/use-cases/stale-issues-pull-requests.md

 ---
+id: stale-issues-or-pull-requests
+slug: stale-issues-or-pull-requests
-title: "Stale Issues or Pull Requests"
+title: Stale Issues or Pull Requests
-id: "stale-issues-or-pull-requests"
 ---

 A `stale issue / pull request` is one which does not have activity for X time duration.